 One of the biggest challenges with virtual teams is communication.

-It's easy enough to schedule morning meetings in-person with your team, keep your office door open to encourage spontaneous conversation, and chat casually in the kitchen with colleagues to learn about their triumphs and setbacks.
+It's easy enough to schedule morning meetings in person with your team, keep your office door open to encourage spontaneous conversation, and chat casually in the kitchen with colleagues to learn about their triumphs and setbacks.

-But creating this same level of communication remotely requires more intentionality than it might in person.
+However, creating this same level of communication remotely requires more intentionality than it might in person.

 “Sales leaders have to adapt in order to maximize the success of their teams in a remote or hybrid world, where driving results and providing support need to be balanced.”

-Gell adds, "In an area of business built upon camaraderie, one way sales managers can excel in their leadership roles is by building a remote-first team culture where team members can openly collaborate, share wins and productivity tips, and support each other no matter where they're based.
+Gell continues, "In an area of business built upon camaraderie, one way sales managers can excel in their leadership roles is by building a remote-first team culture where team members can openly collaborate, share wins and productivity tips, and support each other no matter where they're based.
 Sales managers should keep their lines of communication open and regularly ask for ideas and feedback around how they can better enable their teams."

-Fortunately, there are plenty of remote tools nowadays that you can leverage to create a more efficient work-from-home experience — including tools for scheduling meetings, sending internal announcements, and even for tracking team progress.
+Fortunately, there are plenty of remote tools nowadays that you can leverage to create a more efficient work-from-home experience — including tools for scheduling meetings, sending internal announcements, and even tracking team progress.